Evansville hosts Pearson and Ball State

 Evansville Purple Aces (3-8, 0-2 MVC) at Ball State Cardinals (5-4)

-Kenny Strawbridge is scoring 15.5 points per game with 3.5 rebounds and 2.5 assists for the Purple Aces.
-Yacine Toumi is averaging 9.8 points over the last 10 games for Evansville.
+Marvin Coleman is averaging 6.7 points and 5.9 rebounds for the Purple Aces.
+Kenny Strawbridge is averaging 15.5 points over the last 10 games for Evansville.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.